ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-06-03-beauty-out-of-brokenness.md

 the greatest gift, quietest of all,
 passes to me through the trees.

-— Wendell Berry in <cite>This Day: Sabbath Poems Collected & New, 1979–2013</cite> (Berkley, CA: Counterpoint, 2013)
+— Wendell Berry in *This Day: Sabbath Poems Collected & New, 1979–2013* (Berkley, CA: Counterpoint, 2013)

 ## Quote of the Moment

 > I believe that taking creation and new creation seriously is the way to understand and revitalize aesthetic awareness and perhaps even creativity among Christians today.
 Beauty matters, dare I say, almost as much as spirituality and justice.

 — N.T.
-Wright in *‌ On Earth as in Heaven: Daily Wisdom for Twenty-First Century Christians* (New York: HarperCollins, 2022)
+Wright in *‌On Earth as in Heaven: Daily Wisdom for Twenty-First Century Christians* (New York: HarperCollins, 2022)

 [Explore other quotes I've collected]({{ site.data.nav.commonplace | absolute_url }} "Browse a collection of quotes and excerpts from Ryan Wentzel's reading")